Long-time existence for Yang-Mills flow: Stress-energy identities

 \subsection{Idea of the proof}

-We will sketch the proof of long-time existence, using the above lemma as an illustration.
+We sketch the proof of long-time existence, using the above Lemma as an illustration.

-Lemma \ref{illustrativelemma} may be restated as follows: if all of the curvature concentrates from scale $\lambda_1$ to the smaller scale $\lambda_2,$ then a small amount must dissipate.
-Since $YM(0)$ is finite, in view of (\ref{illustrativeenergydissip}), this could occur only finitely many times.
-Therefore, if the assumptions (\ref{illustrativeassumptions}) were all justified, the curvature scale would remain bounded away from zero, ruling out blowup.
+Lemma \ref{illustrativelemma} may be summarized as follows: if a certain amount of energy concentrates from scale $\lambda_1$ to a smaller scale $\lambda_2,$ then we pay a small ``tax'' in overall energy.
+Since the total energy is nonnegative and decreasing, this could only occur finitely many times under (YM).
+Therefore, if the assumptions (\ref{illustrativeassumptions}) were all justified, the curvature scale (see Definition \ref{lambdadef} below) would remain bounded away from zero, ruling out blowup.

-Unfortunately, the fourth item of (\ref{illustrativeassumptions}) may not hold as $\lambda_1$ becomes small---this causes the first major difficulty of the proof.
-In this sense, the lemma is only a baby case, and additional input is required to carry the argument through.

-It is tempting to look for further significance in the curvature quantity $S(\lambda, \tau_1, \tau_2),$ which would vanish identically in the case of a Yang-Mills connection.
-In practice, our solution is simply to move the cutoff from $\lambda$ to $\sqrt{\lambda}.$ Fortunately, this has just the right effect, as we now explain.
+Unfortunately, the last item of (\ref{illustrativeassumptions}) may fail; in other words, for small $\lambda,$ the cutoff term in (\ref{mainenidentity}) may be too large.
+Fortunately, moving the cutoff from $\lambda$ to $\sqrt{\lambda}$ has just the effect of solving this problem.

-In her proof of removal of singularities for Yang-Mills fields \cite{uhlenbeckremov}, Uhlenbeck gave us the following optimal estimate.
-Suppose that a Yang-Mills connection over $U_\lambda^1$ has energy less than $\epsilon.$ Then its curvature decays as
+Recall that in her proof of removal of singularities for Yang-Mills fields \cite{uhlenbeckremov}, Uhlenbeck gave us the following optimal estimate.
+Supposing that a Yang-Mills connection over $U_\lambda^1$ has energy less than $\epsilon,$ its curvature must decay as

-The original proof uses directly the Yang-Mills equation and Bianchi identity, as well as an eigenvalue estimate for the connection in Coulomb gauge (which is trickier).
+The original proof directly uses the Yang-Mills equation and Bianchi identity, together with an eigenvalue estimate for the connection in Coulomb gauge (which is trickier).
 The gauge fixing can also be performed separately on $S^3$---see R\aa de \cite{radecay}.